 - With the increasing use of this arrangement, law and regulatory authorities are also focussing on developing rules and regulations for escrow payments to ensure smoothness of transactions.

 It is a contractual arrangement between three parties whereby the third party agrees to keep money on behalf of the other two and make payments as per the contractual terms and conditions.
 There are different types of escrow payments like real estate, internet, law, intellectual, merger and acquisition, gambling, etc.

 Escrow payment transactions help to ensure the security of transactions occurring as per terms and conditions.
 The cost of escrow arrangement may not be feasible at sometimes.
-With the changing business models, there are certain changes occurring in escrow payments.
-Also, due to increased volume, also for ensuring monitoring of transactions, there are legal rules and regulations in course of development.
+With the changing business models, there are specific changes occurring in escrow payments.
+Also, due to increased volume, also for ensuring monitoring of transactions, there are legal rules and regulations in the course of development.

 This has been a guide to Escrow Payment and its definition.
 Here we discuss types and examples of Escrow Payment along with advantages and disadvantages.
 You can learn more about financing from the following articles –